linode/apl-docs/docs/for-ops/cli/deploying.md

 ---
 slug: deploying
-title: Using Otomi CLI
+title: Using the CLI
-sidebar_label: Using Otomi CLI
+sidebar_label: Using the CLI
 ---

 ## 1. Initialize a values repo

-Otomi needs a git repo to store its configuration.
+APL needs a git repo to store its configuration.
 We call it a **_values_** repo.

 In order to quickly get up and running it is advised to download the [chart values](https://github.com/redkubes/otomi-core/blob/main/chart/otomi/values.yaml) and fill in the values.